04hunterdunn/job-application-tracker-frontend/README.md

 ---

 ## 🚀 Overview
-This app helps users track their job applications in a clean, modern dashboard.
+The Job Application Tracker lets users organize and monitor their job search in a clean, intuitive dashboard.

-Users can:
+With this app, users can:

-- Create an account & log in with **Supabase Auth**
+- Create an account with **Supabase Auth**
 - Add job applications with notes & status
-- View all their applications in a clean dashboard
+- View all applications in a sortable dashboard
 - Update status (Applied / Interviewing / Offer / Rejected)
 - Delete applications
-- Enjoy automatic **per-user data isolation** with Supabase RLS rules
+- Automatically get isolated data through **Supabase RLS**

-This is a production-ready CRUD application with authentication, authorization, and a connected cloud database.
+This is a **fully serverless, production-ready CRUD application** with authentication, authorization, and a connected cloud database.

 ---